 A cat in the loaf position is usually planning a brief nap.
 The cat tucks its paws and tail to keep warm.
 The cat will keep its head upright to remain alert.
 If sleep claims the cat, the head will eventually drop.
-This is referred to as a, “collapsed loaf.”
+This is referred to as a “collapsed loaf.”

 Sick cats will rarely adopt the loaf position.
 If the cat has serious concerns about body temperature, it will curl up for warmth.
-If it is pain, it will avoid remaining quite so conspicuous.
+If it is a pain, it will avoid remaining quite so conspicuous.